-BILL ANALYSIS: Senate Bill 445 would do the following:
+BILL ANALYSIS: The PCS for Senate Bill 445 would do the following:

-- Establish a uniform procedure for filing a Petition for Expunction requiring the application for a criminal background check to be filed with the clerk of superior court in the county of conviction, who would then forward the application to the Department of Public Safety and the AOC. - Reduce the waiting period to expunge a first-time nonviolent felony from 15 years to 10 years and make the waiting period 5 years for a nonviolent misdemeanor. - Eliminate the "same 12 month period of time" restriction and the "prior expungement" disqualification for charges that are dismissed or findings of not guilty, as long as the applicant has not been convicted of a felony offense. - Require any petition for expunction to be on an AOC approved form.
+- Establish a uniform procedure for filing a Petition for Expunction requiring the application for a criminal background check to be filed with the clerk of superior court in the county of conviction, who would then forward the application to the Department of Public Safety and the AOC. - Reduce the waiting period to expunge a first-time nonviolent felony from 15 years to 10 years and make the waiting period 5 years for a nonviolent misdemeanor. - Eliminate the "same 12 month period of time" restriction and the "prior expungement" disqualification for charges that are dismissed or charges that are disposed of by findings of not guilty or not responsible, as long as the applicant has not been convicted of a felony offense. - Require any petition for expunction to be on an AOC approved form.